cdascenzo/salesforce_angular_internationalization/README.md

 ## Installation instructions

 * This repo contains an unmanaged package that was exported using workbench.
 Download the project as a zip and import it into salesforce using https://workbench.developerforce.com or the Force.com IDE.
-  * Important - remove the folder Unzipped Static Resources and the README.md file from the zip before uploading (this means you will need to rezip).
-The Unzipped Static Resource folder is folder of all the angular, HTML, and JavaScript code for reference that was not zipped and exported via the package so it may fail your upload attempt.
+The below directions are for using workbench.
+  * Download the zip from the Github repo and unzip it locally.
+Delete the downloaded zip (salesforce_angular_internationalization).
+  * Open the salesforce_angular_internationalization folder, and now zip the folder called Unzipped-Static-Resources.
+  * Make sure to name this new zip storeDemoRM as this is what is expected in the code.
+This will contain all the raw CSS and JavaScript files needed to run the app.
+  * Login to your salesforce development org and upload this new zip (storeDemoRM) as a static resource.
+  * Navigate back to the local copy of the unpacked zip you downloaded from Github.
+Now, delete the zip you just uploaded (storeDemoRM), delete the folder called Unzipped-Static-Resources, and delete the README.md file from the salesforce_angular_internationalization folder.
+  * Rezip this folder (salesforce_angular_internationalization).
-  * If using workbench, login to the org and select Deploy from the Migration tab.
-Browse to select the zip zile and hit next.
+  * Open workbench in a browser window, login to the salesforce org through workbench and select Deploy from the Migration tab.
+  * Browse to select the zip file you just created (salesforce_angular_internationalization)  and hit next.
 Once the file uploads, you can click the deploy button.
 Feel free to run a check only on the file first.
   * If you get errors during the deploy process in workbench, it is most likely because you have not enabled multi-currency in the org or you have not enabled the translation workbench.

 ## angularJS modules